Sensex Worst Weekly Fall in 5 Months

 What led to the jump in its share price?

 To begin with, Coal India is a dominant player in India’s coal mining sector and contributes about 80% of the domestic coal output.
-Secondly, coal is one of the most- sought-after resources by the power and steel sector steel and accounts for 55% of India’s energy production.
+Secondly, coal is one of the most- sought-after resources in the power and steel sector steel and accounts for 55% of India’s energy production.
 Furthermore, in sync with the Power Ministry’s Vision 2024 document for the coal sector, the company has already figured its plans to produce 1-billion-ton coal for FY 23-24 to meet the country’s energy needs.

 Lastly, the company reported a 52.5% jump in its net profit for the first quarter of FY 22 at ₹3,174 crores, in comparison to a profit of ₹2,080 crores for the same period last year.
 These reasons cumulatively make the company a giant in its right, leading to the share prices surging to a 52-week high of ₹195.8 on the BSE.